 How to use your grinder?

 The answer to this question is simpel.
-Put beans in the compartment that leads to the burr and start turning the knob.
-The bean grind should end up in another part of the Mill construction.
+Put beans in the compartment that leads to the burr and start turning the crank.
+The bean grind should end up in another part of the mill’s construction.
 Get it out and make coffee.
 Most machines also have a turn screw to make the grind more coarse or finer.
-That is about the basics.
-There is a whole world of information however on the perfect grind, the best machines, trouble shooting, maintenance etc. There is plenty to find about it on the internet.
+That is all about the basic operation one needs to know.
+When taking it a bit more seriously though, there is a whole world of information on the perfect grind, the best machines, trouble shooting, maintenance etc. There is plenty to find about it on the internet.
 I did select you a small youtube video…for your viewing pleasure:

 A vintage coffee grinder is easy to use and a real manly tool.
 So vintage Man Stuff in it’s essence!
 There is a world to pick from, besides different materials you find different colors and shapes.
 A feast for the eyes and mostly leading to better coffee also!
 So choose your manly Coffee tool asap and enjoy!